tristanratz/React-Template/README.md

 - and making entries for your projects in `src/rsc/projects.json`

 __Please make sure to keep the "Template by Tristan Ratz" disclaimer on your site.__

-Thank you and happy coding.
+You can find a demo of this repo [here](https://www.tristanratz.com) Thank you and happy coding.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).